The power of hope when faced with pain and adversity

 To end this article, I want to quote Marion Zimmer Bradley from her book, The Fall of Atlantis:

-The road that is built in hope is more pleasant to the traveller than the road built in despair,
+The road that is built in hope is more pleasant to the traveler than the road built in despair,

 even though they both lead to the same destination.